ColumPaget/filewatch/README.md

 ## USAGE

-	Filewatch is configured via a combination of configuration file and command-line options.
+	Filewatch must be run as root to have permissions for fanotify. is configured via a combination of configuration file and command-line options.

 ## INVOCATION